 Now it’s your turn.
 What’s the make-or-break feature for you when shopping for an XC90?
 Safety tech?
 Opulent interiors?
 That elegant Scandinavian styling?

-Let’s keep the XC90 discussion active!
+Let’s keep the XC90 discussion animated!